 The Employee handbook also contains the Drug Free Workplace policy and Code of Conduct Policy.
-The written materials annually distributed contain the following:
+The following are also available in employee handbook policies:

-- Standards of conduct that prohibit unlawful possession, use or distribution of illicit drugs and alcohol on its property or as a part of its activities; (see Page 7) - A description of applicable legal sanctions under local, state or federal law: (see Appendix A) - A description of the health risks associated with the use of illicit drugs and abuse of alcohol; (See Page 12) - A description of counseling or treatment programs (See Page 13) - A clear statement and description of the disciplinary sanctions the institution will impose on students and employees.
-(See Appendix B)
+- Standards of conduct that prohibit unlawful possession, use or distribution of illicit drugs and alcohol on its property or as a part of its activities; - A description of applicable legal sanctions under local, state or federal law: - A clear statement and description of the disciplinary sanctions the institution will impose on students and employees.